Charly1357/rent/README.md

 multiply it with 0.008 add the inflation/100 and the costs/month and you have the rent and the necesary income is calculated by rent/0.3 this means that only 30% of your income should be used for the rent.
+In all the input data option the data is always validated if it is correct
 - In the first option Input data houses the user will input the number of the house:
    - The value of the house